Read on and click the links to the right to learn more about how you can save money and help the environment by preventing food waste at home.

 Store food properly.
 Check out this neat FoodKeeper app -Meal prep

 -Get creative with leftovers -Freeze bread to extend its shelf life -Separate your produce to avoid overripening (especially ethylene producers).
-For more info, click here -Stop peeling cucumbers, carrots, potatoes, and apples and scrub them instead -Eat ends and stems (i.e. broccoli stems, beet tops, celery leaves, kale stems, etc.) -Learn date labels (your food is probably still good to eat).
+For more info, click here -Stop peeling cucumbers, carrots, potatoes, and apples and scrub them instead -Eat ends and stems (i.e. broccoli stems, beet tops, celery leaves, kale stems, etc.) -Learn date labels (these are not regulated in the U.S.).
 Click here for more info

 Reducing Food Waste